asfadmin/Discovery-SearchAPI/cloudformation/NOTES.md

 - Write up notes for the GitHub Actions side.
 - Add throdelling for SearchAPI stack?
 There's an account limit already in place.
 - use build-push docker action "docker/build-push-action@3"
+- Instead of using aws deploy actions, move commands to the makefile?
+Forces the makefile to stay up to date, and there's some commands that don't have actions anyways.

 Questions for Andrew's meetup: